ahmedsobhygawesh/E-learning/README.md

     resources: the controller of the the project
     service: contains the logic and the business of the project

+#test case for student register in class SpringBootWithH2ApplicationTests

 #using struct mapper for mapping between Models And Entities